Skip to content

 About the Community

-With two in-person and two virtual sessions, this cohort will support leaders in philanthropy to return to themselves – aligning hearts, intuition, minds and bodies to actualize our highest and best selves.
+With two in-person and two virtual sessions, this cohort supports leaders in philanthropy to return to themselves — aligning hearts, intuition, minds and bodies to actualize our highest and best selves.
 We’re living through a time of moral crisis in our society and immense change in our sector.
 The answer isn’t retrenchment.
 It’s more love.
 It begins by looking inside, investing real time and energy to grow our individual and collective leadership and light.
 That is what paves the way for a future that is free.

-Measuring Love is for those who have or aspire to a community-driven philanthropy approach, with the aim to influence funding decisions in the philanthropic sector.
-Cohort members will be knowledge managers, program officers, trainers, consultants or others with the commitment to transform self, others and their circumstances.
+Measuring Love is for grantmakers and consultants in the field of philanthropy who have or aspire to a community-driven philanthropy approach, with the aim to influence funding decisions in the philanthropic sector.

 Individual Consultant: